daniel071/Darrot-OS/README.md

 ### How can you help?
 You can go to the issues tab labeled `good first issue` and help out there.
-This project is still a `WORK-IN-PROGRESS` and all support would be apprechiated.
+This project is still a `WORK-IN-PROGRESS` and all support would be appreciated.

 Don't have programming experience?
 Help us by creating art!